knziiy/SelfSignedCertGenerator/Readme.md

 - Uses the CA to sign server certificates.
 - Creates corresponding private keys for the CA and server certificates.
 - Generates a CSR for the server certificate, including optional SANs.
-- Easy to use with command line arguments for flexible certificate details, including multiple SAN entries.
+- Easy to use with command line arguments for flexible certificate details, including multiple SAN entries and key size options.

 ## Customization

 The script includes hardcoded values for certificate attributes such as COUNTRY_NAME, STATE_OR_PROVINCE_NAME, and others.
 If you need to change these values, you will need to modify the source code accordingly.
 Additionally, the default validity period for the CA and server certificates is set to 365 days, but this can be adjusted via the command line arguments.
+The default key size is set to 4096 bits, but this can also be customized via the command line.

 ## Prerequisites